DK26/qradar-guides/QRadarAppDev/AppGuide.md

     > To customize your app, edit the manifest and add/update files in the app folder.

 #### Run An App Locally ###

-* In your projects directory, run an app by calling `qradar_app_creator run -w <path to myapp>`
+* In your projects directory, run an app by calling:

+    `qradar_app_creator run -w <path to myapp>`

+* _Quoted from `README.html`:_

     > Your app should now be running at `http://0.0.0.0:5000` (or `http://127.0.0.1:5000`).

     > If your app has REST endpoints you can call them at this URL.

     > You will be prompted for QRadar user credentials when running the app.
 You will also be

     > given the option to store those credentials for convenience.
 Credentials are stored in _clear text_ at

     > `<HOME>/.qradar_appfw.auth`.

 #### Pack An App ####

+* _Quoted from `README.html`:_

     > When your app is ready for deployment to a QRadar instance, use this command to package it

     > into a zip file:

     > `qradar_app_creator package -w <path to myapp> -p com.mycompany.myapp.zip`

 #### Deploy An App to QRadar ####

+* _Quoted from `README.html`:_

     > To deploy an app to the QRadar console, run this command:

     > `qradar_app_creator deploy -q <QRadar console IP address> -u <QRadar user> -p com.mycompany.myapp.zip`

     > Deployment will assign a unique numeric identifier to your app, e.g. **1001**.

     > If your app uses OAuth, you must supply to the deployment the name of a QRadar user who

     > has the capabilities requested by your app.
 If you already know which user you want to use

     > for authorization you can supply that user’s name via the `-o` option.
 Otherwise, the

     > deployment will prompt you to select an entry from a list of users who have the required

     > capabilities.

     >

     > If you choose to stop the deployment without choosing an authorization user, your app will

     > remain in a state where it is waiting for authorization.
 You can subsequently authorize or

     > cancel the app deployment.

 #### Check App Status at QRadar ####

+* _Quoted from `README.html`:_

     > To check the status of your app, run this command:

     > `qradar_app_creator status -q <QRadar console IP address> -u <QRadar user> -a <app ID>`

 #### Authorize An App Deployment to QRadar ####

+* _Quoted from `README.html`:_

     > To complete an app deployment that is waiting for authorization, run this command:

     > `qradar_app_creator authorize -q <QRadar console IP address> -u <QRadar user> -a <app ID>`

     > If you already know which user you want to use for authorization you can supply that user’s

     > name via the `-o` option.
 Otherwise, the deployment will prompt you to select an entry from a

     > list of users who have the required capabilities.

 #### Cancel An App Deployment to QRadar ####

+* _Quoted from `README.html`:_

     > To cancel an app deployment that has not completed, run this command:

     > `radar_app_creator cancel -q <QRadar console IP address> -u <QRadar user> -a <app ID>`

 #### Delete An App From QRadar ####

+* _Quoted from `README.html`:_

     > You can delete an app using this command:

     > `qradar_app_creator delete -q <QRadar console IP address> -u <QRadar user> -a <app ID>`

     > Note that if an app’s deployment has not completed then you must cancel the deployment

     > before attempting to delete the app.

 ---